 It’s no secret that jobs in customer service (particularly in call centers) can be challenging at times — but they’re a necessary component of helping any business to run smoothly.
-If you’re on top of your game, there’s no reason your customer service interview questions should be overly challenging.
-So, simply read through the customer service interview questions and sample answers below to help you prepare for your interview and perform strongly.
+If you’re on top of your game, there’s no reason your customer service interview should be overly challenging.
+So, simply read through the customer service interview questions and sample answers below to help you prepare for your interview and perform strongly!

-It’s important to note that opportunities can truly open up for you when you work at a call center — as it allows you to learn so much about the company and move up to a variety of positions, departments, and so forth.
+It’s important to note that opportunities for career advancement can truly open up for you when you work at a call center.
+This is because it allows you to learn so much about the company and move up to a variety of positions, departments, and so forth.
 These customer service interview questions and sample answers will propel you on your way to a successful career in the industry of your choice.

 How do you handle tough customers?

-For questions like this, you want to emphasize the idea that the customer is always right, and that you are always willing to entertain this idea.
-Talk about how you’ve calmed customers down by letting them vent, listened to them explain their dissatisfactions or confusions, and simply offered your support, understanding, and aid in return.
+For questions like this, you want to emphasize the idea that the customer is always right.
+Additionally, you should always be willing to entertain this idea.
+Talk about how you’ve calmed customers down by letting them vent, listened to them explain their dissatisfaction or confusions.
+Then explain how you simply offered your support, understanding, and aid in return.

 Give an example of an instance where you went to great lengths to help a customer.

-As one of the top customer service interview questions, this obviously requires a personal recollection, so try to recount an instance of this particular example if you can.
+As one of the top customer service interview questions, your answer of course requires a personal story.
+So, try to recount an instance of this particular example if you can.
 However, even if there isn’t an outstanding instance that comes to mind, you can briefly discuss your passion and commitment to providing positive customer service experiences for anyone you assist, even when they are challenging you with potentially arduous or obnoxious tasks.

 What personal strengths can you bring to the team?
 What are your weaknesses?

 Again, this is a personal question, but there are definitely some universal rules to apply when you answer it.
-Briefly discuss your strengths, listing no more than three, so you avoid appearing self-absorbed or pompous.
+Briefly discuss your strengths, listing no more than three, so you avoid appearing as if you’re rambling.
 Touch on one or two personal weaknesses, but discuss them in a positive way.
 Talk about how you’re improving your weaknesses, what you’ve learned from certain experiences, and ways you’re looking to mitigate your weaknesses in general moving forward.

 Describe a time you experienced poor customer service.
 How did the situation turn out?
 How has it influenced your work in this industry?